Machine learning tools comparison (2024): TensorFlow vs. PyTorch vs. Scikit-learn & More

 - Dynamic Computation Graph: PyTorch allows you to define and modify the computational graph at runtime.
 This makes it easier to debug and experiment with complex models.

-- Pythonic Interface: PyTorch is designed with Python in mind, providing a seamless and intuitive user experience for Python developers.
+- Pythonic Interface: PyTorch is designed with Python in mind, providing a and intuitive user experience for Python developers.

 - TorchVision, TorchText, TorchAudio: Libraries that provide pre-trained models and datasets for computer vision, natural language processing, and audio processing tasks.
 This significantly accelerates the development process.

-- Accelerated with CUDA: PyTorch provides excellent support for NVIDIA CUDA, allowing you to leverage the power of GPUs for accelerated training and inference.
+- Accelerated with CUDA: PyTorch provides excellent support for NVIDIA CUDA, allowing you to the power of GPUs for accelerated training and inference.

 - Strong Community: PyTorch has a large and active community of researchers and developers who contribute to the framework and provide support to users.